joris-gentinetta/monkey_robot_codebase/README.md

 You can get the image from [here](https://releases.ubuntu.com/20.04/).

 ## 2. Install Ubuntu 20.04 Server on the RPP
 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash a Ubuntu 20.04 Server Distribution to the RPP.
-The image used during the thesis can be found [here](https://old-releases.ubuntu.com/releases/20.04/).
+Select "Other general-purpose OS/Ubuntu/Ubuntu Server 20.04.5 LTS (64 bit)" from the options.
 The RPP Imager will offer you to include the SSID and password of a local network in the image to be flashed, which can be useful to already set at this stage.

 ## 3. Setup a static IP on the RPP
 1. SSH into the RPP